Mark S. Popofsky

 Mark served in the late 1990s as Senior Counsel to Assistant Attorney General Joel Klein in the U.S. Department of Justice’s Antitrust Division, where he played a key role in United States v.
 Microsoft Corp.
 Mark previously served in the Division’s Appellate Section, where he argued the landmark victory in United States v.
 Nippon Paper – which established the extraterritorial application of U.S. antitrust law in cartel cases – and as a Special Assistant U.S. Attorney in Alexandria, Virginia (the “Rocket Docket”), where he tried numerous jury cases to verdict.
 Following government service, Mark in 1999 was named the youngest partner in the history of a renowned international law firm and served as Chair of its Technology and Competition Group.

-Mark is an Adjunct Professor for Advanced Antitrust Law and Economics at the Harvard Law School and the Georgetown University Law Center; he taught Advanced Antitrust law since 2000.
+Mark is an Adjunct Professor of Advanced Antitrust Law and Economics at the Harvard Law School and the Georgetown University Law Center; he taught Advanced Antitrust law since 2000.
 He writes and speaks frequently on antitrust law and policy and has been interviewed by The Wall Street Journal, Bloomberg, Global Competition Review and Law360.
 His Article on the Sherman Act’s Criminal Extraterritoriality won the 2012 Burton Award for Legal Achievement.
 Mark is a long-time leader in the ABA Section of Antitrust law.
 Mark also serves as a member of the BNA Antitrust Advisory Board.

 Mark is sought for his antitrust experience by The Wall Street Journal, The Washington Post, The Los Angeles Times, NBC News, and BBC America.